-3. Automation seamlessly connects various systems together
+2. Automation connects systems together

 The average enterprise now uses over 900 cloud applications to manage its processes, and 59% of workers say the number of tools they use to work has increased in the past year, according to Symantec.

-Workflow fragmentation leads to workers spending more time searching for, and aggregating, information than actually working, says Wrike CEO Andrew Filev.
+“Workflow fragmentation leads to workers spending more time searching for, and aggregating, information than actually working,” says Andrew Filev, Wrike CEO.

 "I predict that automation will play a crucial role in helping IT implement and integrate multiple SaaS tools in the months and years to come," Filev says.
-"When information and the right data remains accessible to everyone, from anywhere, your workforce can truly work smarter and not harder.
+"When information and the right data remain accessible to everyone, from anywhere, your workforce can truly work smarter and not harder.
 But when data is siloed, and when our applications don’t work together, technology can’t do its job."

 For example, at the San Francisco Chronicle, Paul De Leon and his team of designers organize their creative assets (Photoshop and InDesign files) in Dropbox.
-Then they use Wrike to manage the workflows, attaching those assets to the relevant tasks and projects thanks to a native integration within Wrike.
+Then they use Wrike to manage the workflows, attaching those assets to the relevant tasks and projects, thanks to a native integration within Wrike.

 There are many more tools that Wrike integrates with, from Gmail to Salesforce to Jira to Slack.
 The point is that your automation tool must work well with your existing technology stack to maximize its value.

-4. Automation streamlines the feedback & review processes
+3. Automation streamlines feedback

-An area where project management typically runs afoul of bottlenecks and delays is the review process.
+An area where project management typically runs into of bottlenecks and delays is the review process.
 Communications get misplaced, stakeholders don't realize the project is waiting on their approval, and various versions of deliverables are attached to multiple email threads.

 Smart project managers use automation to optimize this process so that all approvers are notified they need to review something.
-And when the feedback is given, the original assignees receive it all in one place, organized chronologically.
+And when feedback is given, the original assignees receive it all in one place, organized chronologically.

 De Leon recounts how they used to do it at the San Francisco Chronicle: "A copy editor would print out the PDF, take a red marker, write up his comments, scan it in, and then email it back to me."

-Nowadays, his team captures the comments directly within the PDF that is in Wrike.
+Nowadays, his team captures the comments directly within the PDF in Wrike.
 And his designers are alerted automatically that an asset has been reviewed.
 Feedback and approvals are clear and time-stamped.
 And there's much less waste all around.